aws-samples/cfn101-workshop/workshop/content/intermediate/operations/stack-policy-and-prevention-controls/_index.md

 5. Choose to accept default values in the **Configure stack options** page, and choose **Next**.
 6. Choose **Update stack** in the next page.

-You will now observe the stack update fails with the `Action denied by stack policy` error, for the resource whose  [Logical ID](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html#resources-section-structure-resource-fields) is `SNSTopic`.
+The stack update will fail.
+When looking in the **Events** pane for your stack, you will see the `Action denied by stack policy` error, for the resource whose [Logical ID](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html#resources-section-structure-resource-fields) is `SNSTopic`.

 Let’s now test the termination protection feature, that you enabled on your `stack-policy-lab` stack: